-Mr. Yim Kwok Man (嚴國文), aged 54, is a non-executive Director since 14 March 2016.
+Mr. Yim Kwok Man (嚴國文), aged 55, is a non-executive Director since 14 March 2016.
 Mr. Yim is the chairman of the risk control committee focusing on compliance related matters.
 Mr. Yim has over 25 years of extensive experience in the areas of corporate finance, equity capital markets and mergers and acquisitions advisory in Hong Kong.
 Mr. Yim has been a fellow member of The Association of Chartered Certified Accountants and an associate member of Hong Kong Society of Accountants since November 1998 and January 2002 respectively.
-Mr. Yim is currently a registered representative of type 4 activities (advising on securities), type 5 (advising on futures contracts) and type 9 (asset management) regulated activities with the SFC.
 Mr. Yim graduated from Hong Kong Polytechnic University with a Bachelor of Engineering degree in Civil Engineering in November 1991.
 He attended an international MBA exchange program at John E Anderson Graduate School of Management, University of California, Los Angeles (UCLA), USA in 1993 and obtained a degree in Master of Business Administration (MBA) from the Chinese University of Hong Kong in September 1994.
-Mr. Yim is currently an independent nonexecutive director of Tsui Wah Holdings Limited (stock code: 1314) since November 2012, a company listed on the Main Board of the Stock Exchange of Hong Kong (the "Stock Exchange") which is a food and catering services provider; and an independent non-executive director of Apex Ace Holding Limited (stock code: 6036) since February 2018, a company listed on the Main Board of Stock Exchange which is the suppliers of digital storage products and electronic components; and an independent non-executive director of a private company, Wealthy Strong Corporation Limited since September 2022.
+Mr. Yim is currently an independent non- executive director of Tsui Wah Holdings Limited (stock code: 1314) since November 2012, a company listed on the Main Board of the Stock Exchange of Apex Ace Holding Limited (stock code: 6036) since February 2018, a company listed on the Main Board of Stock Exchange which is the suppliers of digital storage products and electronic components; and an independent non-executive director of a private company, Wealthy Strong Corporation Limited since September 2022.
 Save as disclosed, Mr. Yim did not hold any other directorships in listed public companies in the last three years.

-Mr. Tsui Wing Tak (徐穎德), aged 41, is a non-executive Director of the Company since 7 February 2022.
+Mr. Tsui Wing Tak (徐穎德), aged 42, is a non-executive Director of the Company since 7 February 2022.
 Mr. Tsui is also the member of the risk control committee.
 Mr. Tsui was awarded a Bachelor of Business Administration in accounting from Hong Kong University of Science and Technology in November 2004.
 He was admitted as a Certified Public Accountant and a Certified Public Accountant (Practising) of the Hong Kong Institute of Certified Public Accountants in January 2009 and January 2012, respectively.